dhth/omm/internal/ui/assets/help.md

     J                  move task one position down
     K                  move task one position up

+**Note**: Moving tasks around is not allowed when the active tasks list is in a filtered state, however, you can still use `⏎` to move a task to the top.

 ### Task Details Pane

     h/←/→/l            move backwards/forwards when in the task details view